-The Tour Chronology tries to provide detailed info about the various gigs, tours, performances, appearances, etc. by Mike Keneally, Mike Keneally & Beer For Dolphins and the Mike Keneally Band.
+The Mike Keneally Tour Chronology tries to provide detailed info about the various gigs, tours, performances, appearances, etc. by Mike Keneally, Mike Keneally & Beer For Dolphins and the Mike Keneally Band.

-Below you can read about Mike’s career through the years, in a handy timeline form.
+Below you can read about Mike’s career through the years, in handy timeline form.

 The menu in the right sidebar has links to all of the Tour Chronology pages for easy navigation.

 Standard info consists of the following: date, venue, line up, setlist, notes (by bandmembers), known availability of audio/video (all if and when available).

-What you won’t find here is (detailed) info about the gigs that MK did as part of Z, the Vai and Satriani’s band or other sideman jobs (of course, with exceptions).
+What you will not find here is detailed info about the gigs that MK did as part of Z, the Vai and Satriani’s band or other sideman jobs (of course, with exceptions).
 Same goes for the gigs that individual members of the various BFD and Mike Keneally Band line-ups have done, and will do.
-The Tour Chronology focuses on Mike Keneally and/or Mike Keneally & Beer For Dolphins/the Mike Keneally Band as main performers, artists and world conquering units.
+The Mike Keneally Tour Chronology focuses on Mike Keneally and/or Mike Keneally & Beer For Dolphins/the Mike Keneally Band as main performers.